RACING REGULATIONS / SAILING INSTRUCTIONS 2020

 13 ISAF RULE 2 – Fair Sailing

 Other River Users.
-To avoid unnecessary confrontations with local fishermen.
-When sailing parallel to the beach between the lighthouse and starting line at low tide, competitors are requested to ensure they stand off 4 boat lengths from the waters edge.
-In the spirit of ISAF Rule 2, boats are requested not to venture inside the 4 boat length line to gain an advantage
+To avoid unnecessary confrontations with local fishermen .
+When sailing in the vicinity of the Lighthouse and Fort Perch Rock beach at low water , Rule 8.1 shall apply.
+However if for any reason Marks F1 and F2 have not been laid all competitors must stand off 6 boat lengths from the waters edge.
+In the spirit of ISAF Rule 2 , boats are requested not to venture inside the 6 boat limit line to gain advantage.

 A protesting boat must conform to RRS 61.1 (a).
 In addition when “signing off” at the end of a race the protestor should ensure that their intention to protest is appended to the results sheet by the Race Officer within two hours of the finishing time of the last boat.